DETERMIND - Marginalised Ethnic and Faith Groups Study

-Since 2019, we have been exploring major inequalities (differences) and inequities (unfair differences) that are experienced by people living with dementia and their family carers.
-We have looked at inequalities and inequities that exist in the structure and quality of care provided, and that exist in people’s outcomes.
+Since 2019, we have been exploring inequalities (differences) and inequities (unfair differences) that are experienced by people living with dementia and their family carers.
+We have looked at inequalities and inequities that exist in the type and quality of care provided, and what happens to someone in the years following their diagnosis.

-Our main DETERMIND study has shown that people from underserved groups can experience difficulties accessing dementia care.
-So we have started this ‘sub-study’ to DETERMIND (a smaller research project taking place within the larger DETERMIND project).
-By doing this sub-study, we want to better understand how we can address challenges to ensure care is inclusive and maximises quality of life for everyone.
+Our main DETERMIND study has shown that people from marginalised ethnic and faith groups can experience difficulties accessing dementia care.
+So we have started this ‘sub-study’ to DETERMIND (the sub-study is a smaller research project taking place within the larger DETERMIND project).
+By doing this sub-study, we want to better understand how we can ensure care is inclusive and allows the best quality of life for every person living with dementia.

 Who can take part?

-We would like to recruit 300 people recently diagnosed with dementia from minority ethnic communities (diagnosed within the last six months).
+We would like to recruit 300 people recently diagnosed (within the last six months) with dementia from minoritised / marginalised ethnic and faith groups.

 Those who take part can choose to be supported by a friend of family member for their interview.